colin-gourlay/sundown-sessions/src/content/releases/t/thee-headcoats/the-kids-are-all-square-this-is-hip/index.md

 ---
 ## About

-The Kids Are All Square, This Is Hip! is a release by Thee Headcoats released in 1990-05.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include All My Feelings Denied.
+*The Kids Are All Square, This Is Hip!* earns its place in the Sundown Sessions catalogue through “All My Feelings Denied”, a selection that offers a direct route into Thee Headcoats's work.

+Heard in the context of the full release, “All My Feelings Denied” is an invitation to explore beyond the track featured on the show.